AichaNT/nlp25_project_gr2/README.md

 # Generalizing Danish NER to Emerging and Linguistically Distant Named Entities

-A project investigating cultural bias in Danish NER models and exploring data augmentation strategies to improve performance on underrepresented entities.
+A project investigating bias in Danish NER models and exploring data augmentation strategies to improve performance on underrepresented entities.

 ## Description

-This project analyzes the ability of Danish NER models to generalize to named entities of Middle Eastern origin.
-We examine bias these models by comparing performance across test sets with emerging and culturally diverse entities (RET SÆTNING).
-Through data augmentation, we aim to improve model robustness without degrading performance on danish data.
-We evaluated span-F1 scores across different setups and types of entities.
+This project analyzes the ability of Danish NER models to generalize to unseen named entities of Middle Eastern origin.
+We examine bias by comparing the performance of a model trained on Danish data across two Danish test sets containing emerging entities, one of which consists of Middle Eastern names.
+Through data augmentation, we aim to improve model robustness without degrading performance on the original Danish entities.
+We evaluate span-F1 scores across different setups and types of entities.

 ## Getting Started

-### Dependencies

-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
-* ex.
-Windows 10

 ### Installing

-* How/where to download your program
-* Any modifications needed to be made to files/folders
+- Set up the evironment using `requirements.txt`
+- Or, if you're using Conda, create the environment using `environment.yml`

 ### Executing program